 Sustainability Film Series screens films that help viewers better understand the challenges facing human culture and our planet.

 The Queer Film Series seeks to increase campus and community awareness of the histories, lives, and cultures of LGBTQI (lesbian, gay, bisexual, transgender, questioning, and intersex) persons.

 The Hughlene Bostian Frank Visiting Writers Series brings eight authors to campus for readings and craft talks throughout the school year.

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.
 Opportunities for education majors include international student teaching.

 - There is a high demand for teachers in North Carolina, and this program excels at preparing students for these jobs.
-Alumni include the 2015 North Carolina State Teacher of the Year, Keana Triplett; the 2015 Catawba County Teacher of the Year, Jeana Link; the 2015 Winston-Salem/Forsyth County Teacher of the Year, Charity Sutphin; and the 2015 Wake County Teacher of the Year, Matthew Scialdone.
+Alumni include 2015 North Carolina State Teacher of the Year Keana Triplett, and other graduates frequently have been named teacher of the year at the school, district and regional levels.

 - The skills most in demand for today’s job market are those in which English majors excel – oral and written communication, critical thinking, active listening, reading comprehension and analysis.

 - Research shows that English majors who choose to pursue a graduate or professional degree consistently perform at the highest levels on the GMAT, MCAT, LSAT and the GRE.